S1mplector/Simblock/README.md

 This application requires administrative privileges to install global keyboard hooks.
 It only blocks keyboard input locally and does not transmit any data.
 You are welcome to inspect the source code.
 ```

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.